puppetlabs/puppetlabs-apache/README.md

 AddType text/html .php',
   }
 ```
+####Class: `apache::mod::shib`

+Installs the [Shibboleth](http://shibboleth.net/) module for Apache which allows the use of SAML2 Single-Sign-On (SSO) authentication by Shibboleth Identity Providers and Shibboleth Federations.
+This class only installs and configures the Apache components of a Shibboleth Service Provider (a web application that consumes Shibboleth SSO identities).
+The Shibboleth configuration can be managed manually, with puppet, or using a [Shibboleth Puppet Module](https://github.com/aethylred/puppet-shibboleth).

+Defining this class enables the Shibboleth specific parameters in `apache::vhost` instances.

 ####Class: `apache::mod::ssl`

 Installs Apache SSL capabilities and uses the ssl.conf.erb template.
 These are the defaults: